magento/devdocs/guides/v2.2/extension-dev-guide/xss-protection.md

 #### PHTML templates

-An 'Escaper' class is provided for .phtml templates and PHP classes responsible for generating HTML.
+An `Escaper` class is provided for `.phtml` templates and PHP classes responsible for generating HTML.
 It contains HTML sanitization methods for a variety of contexts.

-Starting from Magento v2.4 all .phtml templates have access to `$escaper` variable.
-For earlier versions `$block` local variable available inside .phtml templates duplicates these methods.
+As of Magento 2.4, all `.phtml` templates have access to the `$escaper` variable.
+For earlier versions, the `$block` local variable available inside the `.phtml` templates duplicates these methods.

 See [Template guide](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/templates/template-overview.html) to read more about templates in Magento.